josh-59/smsh/doc/introduction.md

 ---------

-After separation, and before finding and executing a given command, `smsh` allows the user to select some subset of an expansion.
+After separation, and before finding and executing a given command, `smsh` allows the user to select some subset of the results of expansion.

 For example,